Rexben001/simple-graphql-app/README.md

 Start up frontend app `make start-frontend`

-You can also run it with docker
+Alternatively, you can run it with docker

 Run `make start-docker`